zyd14/community-integrations/libraries/dagster-anthropic/README.md

-# dagster-contrib-anthropic
+# dagster-anthropic

 A dagster module that provides integration with [Anthropic](https://www.anthropic.com//).

 ## Installation

-The `dagster_contrib_anthropic` module is available as a PyPI package - install with your preferred python environment manager (We recommend [uv](https://github.com/astral-sh/uv)).
+The `dagster_anthropic` module is available as a PyPI package - install with your preferred python environment manager (We recommend [uv](https://github.com/astral-sh/uv)).

 ```
 source .venv/bin/activate
-uv pip install dagster_contrib_anthropic
+uv pip install dagster_anthropic
 ```

 ## Example Usage